 3.2 Temporal stability of temperature signals

+For the moving correlations you should describe that there is instability in the temperature response in most of the sites.
+That there are changes in the trend occurring at different time periods depending on the site.
+That some sites show increasing trends whereas other sites show decreasing trends…

 The current correlations between the standard chronologies show both positive and negative correlations with temperature for both individual months and aggregated temperatures of several months over the entire period.

 A clear increase in correlations with summer temperatures is observed at the western sites (FIN, APA) from the late 1970s to the early 1990s, followed by a slight decrease.
 In contrast, the PUR, KHA, CHO sites show a general trend of decreasing sensitivity to temperature over time.

 The western sites (FIN, APA) show high positive correlations with summer temperatures, especially in July and during the long summer season (June-September).